pergus/netbox-zabbix/README.md

 ### Todo

+* Failsafe delete
+1. Disable in Zabbix.
+2. Is it possible to add the host in a special host group.

+[DONE] DNS name changes

+* What if an interface change the ip address?

+* What if a device/vm changes or deletes an interface?

-netbox_zabbix.jobs.ExceptionWithData: ('Error -32602: Invalid params., Cannot link template "AXIS Debian" to host "dk-ece007w", because its parent template "ICMP Ping" would be linked twice.', -32602)
+[DONE] netbox_zabbix.jobs.ExceptionWithData: ('Error -32602: Invalid params., Cannot link template "AXIS Debian" to host "dk-ece007w", because its parent template "ICMP Ping" would be linked twice.', -32602)

-* Should I add additional iformation about templates to Zabbix to make the checks easier.
+[DONE] Should I add additional information about templates to Zabbix to make the checks easier.